ondbyte/the_country_number_widgets/README.md

 # the_country_number_widgets
 A small widgets library for flutter based on *[the_country_number](https://github.com/ondbyte/the_country_number)*

-A simple form-field for international phone number input
+A simple form-field for international phone number input with realtime validation
 ```dart
 //with prefilled number
 final currentNumber = TheCountryNumber().parse(internationalNumber:"+97156565656");